Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Around-the-Clock AssistanceIn the event that you or a loved one is arrested, our phone lines are open 24/7 to provide guidance and assist with jail release.
 No matter the time, give us a call and a member of our team will be there to answer.

-Open CommunicationEach member of our law firm makes it a point to keep our clients informed at all times throughout their case.
+Open CommunicationEach member of our law firm makes it a point to keep our clients informed at all times throughout their cases.
 Jason Trumpler makes himself available to answer any questions or concerns you may have to make your experience as seamless as possible.

-Top-Rated Law FirmOur law firm serving Austin and Georgetown, TX, consistently receives five-star reviews for the level of professionalism we provide.
+Top-Rated Law FirmOur law firm serving Austin and Round Rock, TX, consistently receives five-star reviews for the level of professionalism we provide.
 We understand that dealing with the nuances of the law can be both confusing and stressful, and we strive to make the process as simple and straightforward as possible.

 Common Examples of Misdemeanors